 4 Types of Juicers Compared

-Finding the right juicer is key in keeping your time and efforts to a minimum.
-No one, including me, will spend hours prepping, juicing, and cleaning up… it’s just not practical or sustainable.
+Finding the right juicer is key to saving time and maximizing the results from your efforts.
 That’s why I focused on finding a juicer that gets the job done efficiently and at a reasonable price.

-To see the variety you’re faced with, here’s a handy chart that gives you a closer look at four of the main types of juicers available…
+Here’s a handy chart to give you a closer look at four of the main types of juicers available:

-- Can have a challenging time extracting juice out of veggies like wheatgrass, spinach, lettuce, and other greens
+Not ideal for extracting juice out of vegetables like wheatgrass, spinach, lettuce and other greens

 |Triturating – Incorporates twin gears to operate at low speeds

-- High-pressure squeezing helps break open tough veggie cell walls to efficiently yield juice
+High-pressure squeezing helps break open tough vegetable cell walls to efficiently yield juice

 |Wheatgrass – Designed for juicing wheatgrass and other leafy greens